simpleanalytics/blog/_posts/2019-03-30-why-we-moved-our-servers-to-iceland.md

 > Everyone says what you are saying, but I don't want to see my requests sent to a US company (in your case, Digital Ocean [...]

-I didn't like this reply at first, but after sharing it with my community, people pointed it out to me that he indeed was correct about the fact the US government is able to access the data of our users.
+I didn't like this reply at first, but after sharing it with my community people pointed it out to me that he indeed was correct about the fact the US government is able to access the data of our users.
 At that time, our servers were indeed running on Digital Ocean and they could pull out our drive and read our data.

 <img class="limit-height" src="/images/safe.svg" alt="">